SilverPheonix/TourPlanner/README.md

 -
 All changes that we worked on that day

+> Update 17.03.25 - Updating FXML Files
+> - Redesigned the FXML Files
+> - Added the necessary buttons for Create, Edit and Delete actions, as well as some for navigation

 > Update 12.03.25 - Patrick
 > - Fixed compilation problems caused by the file migration in the Tour-related files
 > - Correctly linked TourView and TourLogView to the respective controllers, they can be edited now